 - Late fee and insufficient-funds fee: There’s a $15 late fee and a $15 insufficient-funds fee per occurrence.

 - Credit matters: Rocket Loans looks at a lot of information in reviewing your eligibility, including your credit scores and reports.
-And according to a representative, Rocket Loans tries to lend to those with at least average credit.

-Who a Rocket Loans personal loan is good for
+Who is a Rocket Loans personal loan good for?

 While you’ll typically have to go through an approval process no matter the lender, a personal loan from Rocket Loans may be right for you if you need a personal loan fast since there is the potential for a same-day loan.
 You can quickly find out your potential loan options with a soft credit inquiry, which doesn’t hurt your credit scores.